22nd Legislative District

 The 22nd District is the center of the South Sound and includes the cities of Lacey, Olympia and Tumwater as well as unincorporated northern Thurston County, including Cooper Point, Boston Harbor, Johnson Point and part of the Nisqually Delta.
 It is the home of The Evergreen State College, Saint Martin’s University, South Puget Sound Community College, and, of course, the state Capitol.

 Senator Hunt was elected to the Senate in 2016 after serving 16 years in the House of Representatives.
-He is chair of the State Government, Tribal Relations & Elections Committee and is also a member of the Ways & Means and Early Learning & K-12 Education committees.
-In addition, he the serves on the Legislative Oral History Advisory, Capitol Campus Design Advisory, Public Records Accountability and Exemptions and Public Records Committees, and the Washington-Hyogo Friendship Council.
-A former member of the Washington State Historical Society Board of Trustees, Sam volunteers with the National Institute for Civil Discourse, working to promote and improve civility among members of state legislatures.
+He is chair of the State Government & Elections Committee and is also a member of the Ways & Means and Early Learning & K-12 Education committees.
+In addition, he the serves on the Legislative Oral History Advisory, Capitol Campus Design Advisory, Public Records Exemptions Accountability and Semiquincentennial Committees, the Project Education Impact Work Group and the Washington-Hyogo Friendship Council.
+A former member of the Washington State Historical Society Board of Trustees and Nature Conservancy of Washington Board of Directors, Sam volunteers with the National Institute for Civil Discourse, working to promote and improve civility among members of state legislatures.